movesmyers/itunes_video/README.md

 p v.season_num # => 2
 ```

-See itunes_video.rb for the full list.
+see itunes_video.rb for the full list.